reedspool/html-wiki/entries/project/logbook.md

 Then I made the `?edit` page also only put the Markdown textual content within the editable area.
 Of course, I also had to make the save functionality also only replace the markdown content.

 And finally the other side where `?edit&raw` brings you back to the normal, full HTML page edit experience even if you have a different content-type.

-Future: I finally added tests for save functionality.
-There were a lot of use-cases to cover, with the various `raw` and `content-type` combinations.

 ### Sat Aug  2 10:28:03 AM PDT 2025